LSSTDESC/rail_attic/docs/source/contributing.rst

 Adding a new Rail Stage
 =======================

 To make it easier to eventually run RAIL algorithms at scale, all of the various algorithms are implemented as `RailStage` python classes.
-A `RailStage` is intended to take a particular set of inputs and configuration parameters, run a single bit of analysis, and produce or or more output files.
+A `RailStage` is intended to take a particular set of inputs and configuration parameters, run a single bit of analysis, and produce one or more output files.
 The inputs, outputs and configuration parameters are all defined in particular ways to allow `RailStage` objects to be integrated into larger data analysis pipelines.

 Here is an example of a very simple `RailStage`.